 - It is important that the medications be carried in the container in which they were dispensed that showing your name, the medication name and dose prescribed.

 - Keep a supply of medications in different places, such as baggage and carry-on luggage, so that if you lose one there is a supply somewhere else.

 - Check the medication is available in the countries you are visiting.
 It may have a different name or may be slightly different, but the pharmaceutical company can to inform you of these details.

 - Avoid alcohol and other drugs that may trigger seizures.

-- Avoid dehydration by drinking adequate amounts of water during the flight.
+- Avoid dehydration by drinking enough water during the flight.

 - If you have a driving license in Australia and wish to drive in another country, check their guidelines on driving and epilepsy as these vary from country to country.
 Having a licence does not automatically mean you can drive in another country.

 - Check that drinking water is safe, even brushing your teeth in contaminated water can cause gastric upset.
 Vomiting & diarrhoea will lessen the effect of your medication which can cause seizures.